Importance and Mission

 are the Internal Audit Division and external auditors who must independently inspect all work systems in both the First and Second Line Roles.

-The Internal Audit Unit performs audits of business processes according to established annual audit plan.
+The Internal Audit Unit regularly performs audits of business processes according to established annual audit plan to ensure that control system and business operations standards are strictly implemented.
 The audit scope covers the efficiency and effectiveness of systems of internal control, risk management, and governance of each process.
 External independent experts are entrusted to regularly evaluate the Company’s GRC performance.
 For instance, GRC Maturity Assessment and the assessment of Good Corporate Governance.
 Internal control assessment is also carried out, guided by the framework of the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 The GRC performance is also audited by the Third line of defence or the Internal Audit unit in accordance with risk levels at a particular period.
-In 2024, PTTEP found zero non-compliance incident with significant impacts on PTTEP’s business continuity.
+In 2025, PTTEP found zero non-compliance incident with significant impacts on PTTEP’s business continuity.

 More information on risk and crisis management and compliance is available at: